opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 From Opencast 2.2.2 this feature is disabled, to enable ir, you need to follow this steps:

--Make a copy of the default workflow `etc/opencast/workflows/ng-schedule-and-upload.xml` and create a copy named `etc/opencast/workflows/ng-schedule-and-upload-youtube.xml`
+- Make a copy of the default workflow `etc/opencast/workflows/ng-schedule-and-upload.xml` and create a copy named `etc/opencast/workflows/ng-schedule-and-upload-youtube.xml`

 - To the copy, you have to modify this values:

  - In `<configuration_panel>` enable the YouTube option, like this:

 ```xml
 <input id="publishToYouTube" name="publishToYouTube" type="checkbox" checked="checked" class="configField" value="true" />
 <label for="publishToYouTube">YouTube</label>
 ```
  - In `<operation id="defaults" escription="Applying default configuration values">`, change to `true` the key `publishToYouTube`.

-	-In the workflow `ng-partial-publish.xml` you have to comment the block called `<operation "publish-youtube">` and paste this code:
+ - In the workflow `ng-partial-publish.xml` you have to comment the block called `<operation "publish-youtube">` and paste this code:

 ```xml
 <operation